inblockio/aqua-docs/Guardian.md

     page-object level to mange imports / exports).
 The Guardian verifies incoming and outgoing data and constructs sessions based on it.
--   Guardian Policies: Are sets of rules followed and enforced by the guardian.
+-   Guardian Policies: Are sets of rules followed and enforced by the Guardian.
 This includes set of rules used to protect the domain from unauthorized operations and access.
 Part of that are page access permissions which are managed by the [Data Usage Agre](Data_Usage_Agreement "wikilink")[ement](Data_Usage_Agreement "wikilink")s.